mbdx6cw3/CSD-MD/README.txt

     ensemble:               "NVT"

 --------------------------------------------------------------------------------
-System types:
+system types:

-"Ligand" will retrieve a ligand from a CSD entry and generate the initial structure using CCDC conformer generator.
+"ligand" will retrieve a ligand from a CSD entry and generate the initial structure using CCDC conformer generator.

-"Protein" will retrieve a protein from RCSB Protein Data Bank and generate the initial (sanitised) structure using PDBFixer.
+"protein" will retrieve a protein from RCSB Protein Data Bank and generate the initial (sanitised) structure using PDBFixer.

-"Ligand-protein" will retrieve a ligand from a CSD entry and a protein from RCSB Protein Data Bank, and then generate the initial structure by docking the ligand to the protein, defining the binding site using a native ligand in the unsanitised protein structure.
+"ligand-protein" will retrieve a ligand from a CSD entry and a protein from RCSB Protein Data Bank, and then generate the initial structure by docking the ligand to the protein, defining the binding site using a native ligand in the unsanitised protein structure.

 --------------------------------------------------------------------------------
-Solvate system:
+solvate system:
 "yes" (ligand only) adds water to the system and ionises functional groups appropriate for pH 7.4.
 "no" will perform a gas phase simulation